 You can switch your investment among the series of a Fund available for sale or from any of the Funds to another Mackenzie Fund available through your dealer.
-However, you may not switch from a Fund to a mutual fund offered exclusively under the Quadrus Group of Funds simplified prospectus.
-Please refer to the simplified prospectus of the Mackenzie Funds dated September 27, 2019, as amended for more information or eligible switches from the Funds to other Mackenzie Funds.
+Please refer to the simplified prospectus of the Mackenzie Funds dated September 25, 2020 as amended for more information or eligible switches from the Funds to other Mackenzie Funds.